-In March 2011 for her 80th birthday, Joanna Rose’s husband leased the Armory on Park Avenue, New York for six days to display the 650 quilts which she is donating to the American Folk Art Museum in NY.
+In March 2011 for her 80th birthday, Joanna Rose’s husband leased the Armory on Park Avenue, New York for six days to display the 650 quilts which she donated to the American Folk Art Museum in NY.

 Entry was free.
 People came from near and far.

 Women circulated, bending over this quilt or that, discussing…..Some men also.